Welcome to Marathon County’s official Uniform Addressing website!

 Visit our Assistance webpage for details on in-person and phone support provided by the Marathon County Public Library, educational programming, and more.

-Marathon County will soon be mailing announcement postcards to inform participating residents / landowners / business owners that their address will be changing due to the County’s upcoming Uniform Addressing project.
-(If you’re not sure whether your municipality is participating,... (read more)
+In late January, Marathon County mailed announcement postcards to inform PARTICIPATING residents / landowners / business owners that their address will be changing due to the County’s upcoming Uniform Addressing project.
+(If you’re not sure whether your municipality is... (read more)

 In late November 2017, the Village of Weston voted to withdraw from Marathon County’s Uniform Addressing project while still working to correct any non-compliant addresses in the village.
 NOTE: The Town of Weston will still be participating.
 Any questions on address changes in the... (read more)